sethballantyne/Plexis/README.md

 The latest build of the game is in the _build_ directory.
 All the source code is released under the MIT license.

+## Changes in 0.10
+* Fixed a bug where the ball was being attached to the bottom of the paddle if the paddle's frame changed.

 ## Changes in 0.9.1
 * Fixed a bug where the error sound was looping whenever the player attempted to change a key binding.
 * When a ball collides with two bricks at the same time, the game will now treat both bricks as being hit.